aymen-mouelhi/get-started-with-r/chapter1.md

 test_object("a")
 test_object("b")
 test_function(name= "paste",
-    not_called_msg = "Did you call the paste function?" args_not_specified_msg = "Did you added arguments to the functoin paste?" ) test_output_contains("I love my cat",
+    not_called_msg = "Did you call the paste function?", args_not_specified_msg = "Did you added arguments to the functoin paste?" ) test_output_contains("I love my cat",
     incorrect_msg = "Did you print the value of b?")